Subaru-PFS/pfs_pipe2d/doc/fluxCalibration/content.rst

    which is to correct for pixel-to-pixel sensitivity variations in the spatial dimension within each fiber.
    However, the technique outlined here will correct for that as well.

-We will extract the spectrum from each fiber in the flat-field, and determine the mean spectrum of all the fibers [#]_;
-this will be our reference spectrum.
-We then make a synthetic image using this reference spectrum and the known fiber profile, and divide our flat-field image by this synthetic reference image.
-The result is an image of the ratio between the observed flat-field spectrum and the mean flat-field spectrum.

-.. [#] It's not clear to me if it's necessary to do this in wavelength space, or if row-by-row is sufficient.
-   Row-by-row is preferred if it doesn't make a large difference, since it is a much simpler operation;
-   but if there are large wavelength shifts between the individual spectra then it may not be accurate.

 The flat-field image, :math:`F(i, \lambda, x)`, is:

 .. math::